Marker Logo

 Topics.
 This historical marker is listed in this topic list: War, US Civil.

 Location.
 35° 3.274′ N, 88° 26.262′ W. Marker is in Michie, Tennessee, in McNairy County.
-Marker is on Tennessee Route 22 north of Post Office Road, on the left when traveling south.
+It is on Tennessee Route 22 north of Post Office Road, on the left when traveling south.
 Touch for map.
 Marker is in this post office area: Michie TN 38357, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
-Approach to Shiloh (approx. 0.2 miles away); Withdrawal from Shiloh (approx. 0.7 miles away); Battle of Shiloh (approx. 2.7 miles away); The 12th of August Ambush (approx. 3.7 miles away); Fallen Timbers (approx. 4.2 miles away); C.S.
+At least 8 other markers are within 5 miles of this marker, measured as the crow flies: Approach to Shiloh (approx. 0.2 miles away); Withdrawal from Shiloh (approx. 0.7 miles away); Battle of Shiloh (approx. 2.7 miles away); The 12th of August Ambush (approx. 3.7 miles away); Fallen Timbers (approx. 4.2 miles away); C.S.
 Reserve Corps, Army of the Mississippi (approx. 5 miles away); Johnston's Last Bivouac (approx. 5 miles away); a different marker also named The 12th of August Ambush (approx. 5 miles away).
 Touch for a list and map of all markers in Michie.

 Paid Advertisement